yab_image: another image plugin for textpattern

 You can use this plugin almost the same as <txp:image />.
 The behavior is a little bit different: If a caption for an image is available and if you want to float the image and the caption, use the align attribute.
 This will float the image and the caption.

-If no image caption is given <txp:yab_image /> works the same as <txp_image />·
+If no image caption (neither as tag attribute nor in image tab) is given <txp:yab_image /> works similar as <txp:image />·

 F.i.: <txp:yab_image id="5" align="right" />